Group selection: Gene-culture coevolution in humans

-The use of the Price equation to support group selection was challenged by van Veelen in 2012, arguing that it is based on invalid mathematical assumptions.
+Rejection

+Selfish benefits of 'altruism'

+The historian of science Peter J. Bowler writes that G.C.
+Williams and other naturalists "became suspicious" of group selection as an explanation for animal behaviour.
+A major issue, Bowler writes, is in finding a definitely altruistic behaviour, because an action like giving an alarm signal does assist other animals nearby, but it also creates a chaotic event which could, interpreted selfishly, help the caller to escape.

+D.J.
+Woodland and colleagues have proposed, with evidence, that alarm signals have a pursuit deterrence function, rather than signalling altruistically to other members of their own species.
+A pursuit deterrence signal can benefit both predator and prey: the prey signals that the predator has been detected, possibly saving its own life (as the predator may then decide to give up the pursuit), and saving it and the predator the effort of an unproductive chase.

+Mathematical issues

 Advocates of the gene-centered view of evolution such as Dawkins and Daniel Dennett remain unconvinced about group selection.

+The use of the Price equation to support group selection was challenged by Matthijs van Veelen and colleagues in 2012, arguing that it is based on invalid mathematical assumptions.
+They created a "simple model" where the Price equation resulted in a wrong prediction, meaning that it only works in some cases.

-Dawkins suggests that group selection fails to make an appropriate distinction between replicators and vehicles.
-The evolutionary biologist Jerry Coyne summarizes the arguments in The New York Review of Books in non-technical terms as follows:
+The evolutionary biologist Jerry Coyne summarizes the arguments against group selection in The New York Review of Books in non-technical terms as follows:

 The psychologist Steven Pinker states that "group selection has no useful role to play in psychology or social science", since in these domains it "is not a precise implementation of the theory of natural selection, as it is, say, in genetic algorithms or artificial life simulations.
 Instead [in psychology] it is a loose metaphor, more like the struggle among kinds of tires or telephones."